TainanReis/Marvel-Comics-List/README.md

 - [ ] Implement item search
 - [ ] Add/remove items to/from a personal collection
 - [ ] Show the personal collection
+- [ ] Store the user collection in the Cloud
 - [ ] Learn more about Ionic and make a design that pops!

 # Observation